 Does Long-Term Cannabis Use Stifle Motivation?

-Habitual use of marijuana linked to lower dopamine levels
+Habitual use of marijuana is linked to lower dopamine levels.

 Posted Jul 02, 2013